Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 Conclusion

-The optics alone justify the price, and if you’re after a starter telescope to dabble in both land-based and astronomy viewing, the Celestron AstroMaster 70AZ will prove worthy.
+In my opinion the optics alone justify the price, and if you’re after a starter telescope to dabble in both land-based and astronomy viewing, the Celestron AstroMaster 70AZ will prove worthy.